aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 permalink: /docs/language-reference/
 ---

-# MDL Language Reference
+# **SIMPLIFIED** MDL Language Reference

-This is the complete reference for the Minecraft Datapack Language (MDL) syntax.
+This is the complete reference for the **simplified** Minecraft Datapack Language (MDL) syntax.

 ## Overview

-MDL is a simple language designed to make writing Minecraft datapacks easier.
+MDL is a **simplified** language designed to make writing Minecraft datapacks easier.
 It compiles to standard `.mcfunction` files and follows the 1.21+ datapack structure.
-MDL uses JavaScript-style syntax with curly braces and semicolons for explicit block boundaries and unlimited nesting support.
+MDL uses JavaScript-style syntax with curly braces and semicolons for explicit block boundaries and **control structures that actually work**.

 ## Basic Syntax